 Hart-Scott-Rodino Antitrust Improvements Act of 1976.
 The Federal Trade Commission and the Department of Justice, the federal agencies responsible for enforcing the federal antitrust laws, may investigate certain acquisitions.
-Under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, an acquisition meeting certain size threshholds requires the parties to file Notification and Report Forms with the Federal Trade Commission and the Department of Justice and to observe specified waiting period requirements before consummating the acquisition.
+Under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, an acquisition meeting certain size thresholds requires the parties to file Notification and Report Forms with the Federal Trade Commission and the Department of Justice and to observe specified waiting period requirements before consummating the acquisition.
 Any decision by the Federal Trade Commission or the Department of Justice to challenge a proposed acquisition could affect our ability to consummate the acquisition or to consummate it on the proposed terms.
 We cannot predict whether the FCC will adopt rules that would restrict our ability to acquire additional stations.

 Changes to Application and Assignment Procedures.
 The FCC has adopted rules that give Native American tribes a priority to obtain broadcast radio licenses in tribal communities.
 The rules provide an opportunity for tribes to establish new service specifically designed to offer programming that meets the needs of tribal citizens.
 In addition, the rules modified the FCC's radio application and assignment procedures, assisting qualified applicants to more rapidly introduce new radio service to the public.
 These modifications (1) Prohibit an AM applicant that obtains a construction permit through a dispositive Section 307(b) preference from downgrading the service level that led to the dispositive preference; (2) Require technical proposals for new or major change AM facilities filed with Form 175 (i.e., FCC "short-form" Auction) applications to meet certain minimum technical standards to be eligible for further auction processing; and (3) Give FCC operating bureaus authority to cap filing window applications.
 In 2011, the FCC released its Third Report and Order which limits eligibility for authorizations associated with allotments added to the FM Table of Allotments using the "Tribal Priority" to the tribes whom the Tribal Priority was intended to benefit.
 In October 2018, the FCC released a "Second Further Notice of Proposed Rulemaking" as part of its ongoing effort to assist AM broadcast stations in providing full-time service to their communities.
-The FCC is seeking comment on technical proposals to reduce nighttime interference afforded to wide-area "Class A" AM radio stations to enable more local AM stations to increase their nighttime service.
+The FCC is seeking comment on technical proposals to reduce nighttime interference afforded to widearea "Class A" AM radio stations to enable more local AM stations to increase their nighttime service.
 The Company has no Class A AM radio stations, but has Class B, Class C and Class D AM radio stations, some of which might benefit if the FCC's changes its rules as proposed.
+In a NPRM released November 22, 2019 (MB Dockets 13-249 and 19-311), the FCC proposed to allow AM broadcasters to broadcast an alldigital signal using the HD Radio in-band on-channel (IBOC) mode known as "MA3," and sought comment on proposed operating standards for all-digital stations and the impact of such operations on existing analog stations and listeners.